jeffaburke/brother-printer-ctf/README.md

 4. **Access the deployed portal:**
    - Navigate to `http://<ctf-box-ip>`
-   - Use the System Diagnostics tool in Settings to exploit RCE
+   - You'll land directly on the Settings page with the System Diagnostics tool
    - Execute commands to discover the hidden flag (no login required by default)
    - Optional: Login for admin access to change settings